MicrosoftDocs/office-developer-client-docs/docs/access/choose-function-access-custom-web-app.md

 ---
-title: "Choose Function (Access custom web app)"
+title: "Choose function (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 70c1ac24-a28f-4401-91d3-61129578bebd
 description: "Returns the item at the specified index from a list of values."
 ---

-# Choose Function (Access custom web app)
+# Choose function (Access custom web app)

 Returns the item at the specified index from a list of values.